Jill Irving

 Jill Irving (born April 4, 1963) is a Canadian Equestrian Team athlete in dressage.
 She is reigning Pan American Games champion in team dressage, when she won gold in 2019 in Lima.
 Irving was born in and grew up in Ontario but has resided in Moncton, New Brunswick since her early 20s.

+Jill Irving was set to make her Olympic debut at the 2024 Summer Olympics at the age of 61, alongside her horse Delacroix 11, but withdrew prior to the games when the pair was deemed unfit to compete.
+Irving remained on the Canadian Olympic dressage team as the travelling alternate with her secondary horse Genesis.